 10. Is there someone knowledgeable and experienced with whom you can discuss all this?

 If you’ve received a ticket and are currently in the process of deciding what to do with it, feel free to give us a call.
-We’re your “10” above and can help you assess what you are facing and what options are available to minimize or eliminate the potential damages.
+We’re your “#10” on the list above: “Is there someone knowledgeable and experienced with whom you can discuss all this?”
+Because of this, we can help you assess what you are facing and what options are available to minimize or eliminate the potential damages.